alangrainger/share-note/CONTRIBUTING.md

 1. **Force reading mode.** The plugin switches the leaf to preview mode and waits ~600 ms for the renderer to settle.
 It then scrolls to the top so `.markdown-preview-pusher` reports its default top margin (themes with banners read this).

-2. **Wait for the renderer to actually finish.** Obsidian's reading-mode renderer is lazy — long notes are virtualised. `Note.querySelectorAll` polls `renderer.sections` for up to ~4 s, waiting until enough sections at the tail have populated, before scraping the HTML.
+2. **Wait for the renderer to actually finish.** Obsidian's reading-mode renderer is lazy — long notes are virtualised. `sampleRenderedHtml` inside `src/pipeline/capture.ts` polls `renderer.sections` for up to ~4 s, waiting until enough sections at the tail have populated, before scraping the HTML.
 Don't shorten this without testing on a long note.

 3. **Capture the DOM.** All sections' `outerHTML` is concatenated and parsed into a detached `Document`.
 Inline `style` and `class` lists for `html`, `body`, `.markdown-preview-view`, `.markdown-preview-pusher` are captured separately so the published page can reproduce them.